Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Propagation of the linear perturbation

+We note that the above equation has critical points, where both the denominator and the numerator vanish simultaneously in order for the flow to be transonic.
+This gives us the condition

-We call this point a critical point and the subscript `$c$' stands for this.
+where the subscript `$c$' stands for the critical point.
 For the flow geometries in which the thickness of the flow depends on the flow variables, $\beta>0$ and the critical point is different from the sonic point.
 In particular, the denominator of Eq.~(\ref{e23}) shows that the sonic point ($u_0^2=c_{\rm s_0}^2$) is reached when $u_{0}^{2}\left(1+\beta\right)-c_{\rm s_{0}}^{2}=\beta u_0^2$.
 Since outside the critical point, $u_{0}^{2}\left(1+\beta\right)-c_{\rm s_{0}}^{2}<0$, it is clear that the sonic point is always located at smaller value of the radial coordinate than the critical point.

 Once the position of the critical point is known, the corresponding sonic point can be obtained by numerically integrating the differential equation describing the space gradient of the radial velocity $\frac{du}{dr}$, see e.g.~\cite{Pu:2012rv} and references therein for further details.